Computer Entertainment Rating Organization: Misrating

+Strict criteria

-CERO has been criticized for being stricter on content in games when compared to other video game rating boards, a 2020 example being The Last of Us Part II.
-Despite receiving a Z (Ages 18+ only) rating, which is the maximum rating a game could receive from CERO, it was still censored with an example being the game's sexual content, where a sex scene that is featured in the game was censored.
+CERO has been criticized for being stricter on content in games when compared to other video game rating boards.
+CERO's criteria consist of refusing to rate games that have "banned expressions", which means that such expressions are not allowed even at the highest rating Z. A 2020 example being The Last of Us Part II.
+The game's sexual content, where a sex scene that is featured in the game was censored.
 In the Japanese version, the scene cuts out just a short time after both characters begin kissing, removing the nudity seen in other versions of the game.
 The game also received heavy censorship of its violence, as most of the gore and dismemberment seen in the game was removed in the Japanese version.

 The Callisto Protocols Japanese release was canceled when the game did not receive a CERO rating due to the game's violent content, and the developer refused to make any necessary changes.

+On 9 June 2025, Microsoft announced via Xbox Live Japan that Gears of War: Reloaded, the remaster of its first game, will not get a Japanese PlayStation 5 release.
+According to Microsoft, it's due to the "regional rating restrictions" and "platform policies".
+Although the Japanese Sony Interactive Entertainment accepted International Age Rating Coalition ratings on PlayStation Store on 10 March 2022, it still demands a CERO rating for titles rated 18+ as a measure to protect the youth.

 In a 2015 compilation of columns that he wrote for Famitsu magazine, video game developer and Super Smash Bros. series creator Masahiro Sakurai criticized CERO for having stricter standards on sexual content than violence, citing conflicts that he had with the board over the character models for Palutena and Wonder Pink in Super Smash Bros. for Nintendo 3DS and Wii U. According to Sakurai, the game was nearly delayed due to the developers needing to constantly revise the characters' models, which CERO considered "sexually provocative" due to the possibility that players could take upskirt shots with them.
 Sakurai claimed that these designs were never intended to be titillating, deriding CERO's demands as "ridiculous and frankly quite juvenile."

+Masahiro Sakurai expressed negative thoughts about Super Mario Odysseys B rating.
+While he suggested that the rating might stem from the violence or interference directed at realistic characters and environments, such as those found in New Donk City, he notes that the content is comparable to Pixar films and hardly unsuitable for children.
+He questioned who actually benefits from such a rating, arguing it does not serve children, parents, retailers, Nintendo, or the industry and lamented that players find the classification out of touch, resulting in a situation where a high-quality game fails to reach its intended audience simply because of rigid rules.